WICG/web-printing/README.md

 };
 ```

 Both approaches have their own pros and cons, which have been debated in various situations.
-However, we ultimately chose to proceed with an API design based on separate interfaces for printers and print jobs, as we believe this approach offers greater clarity and ease of use.
+However, a decision was made to adopt an API design that utilizes distinct interfaces for printers and print jobs thus providing better clarity and ease of use.
 By using this approach, the API consumer can clearly understand which methods and properties are associated with printers and which are associated with print jobs and organize the application logic accordingly.

 ### Weak Typing
 The most popular NodeJS implementation of IPP ([ipp](https://www.npmjs.com/package/ipp) module) relies on weak typing for printer and job attributes.
 In other words, the proposed interface could be simplified to (note the `object` instead of `PrinterAttributes`/`JobTemplateAttributes`):